-single execution of a program, or portion of an application
+- single execution of a program, or portion of an application

-Note 1: Processes do not normally share a common memory space, but often share properties
+- Note 1: Processes do not normally share a common memory space, but often share

 - processor,

 - network,

 - operating system,

 - filing system,

 - environment variables, or

 - other resources.

-Processes are usually started and stopped by an operating system and may or may not interact with other processes.
+- Processes are usually started and stopped by an operating system and may or may not interact with other processes.
 A process may contain multiple threads.

+- 17 3.1.3 Properties

+- 18 3.1.3.1

-3.1.3.1software quality
+- 19 software quality

+- degree to which software implements the requirements described by its specification and the degree to which

+- 21 the characteristics of a software product fulfill its requirements

+- 22 3.1.3.2

+- 23 predictable execution

-degree to which software implements the requirements described by its specification and the degree to which the characteristics of a software product fulfill its requirements predictable execution property of the program such that all possible executions have results that can be predicted from the source code safety safety hazard potential source of harm safety-critical software software for applications where failure can cause very serious consequences such as human injury or death
+- 24 property of the program such that all possible executions have results that can be predicted from the source code

+- 25 3.1.4 Safety

+- 26 3.1.4.1

+- 27 safety hazard

+- 28 potential source of harm
-Note 1: IEC 61508-4: defines a "Hazard" as a "potential source of harm", where "harm" is "physical injury or damage to the health of people either directly or indirectly as a result of damage to property or to the environment".
-Some derived standards, such as UK Defence Standard 00-56, broaden the definition of vulnerabilities application vulnerability security vulnerability or safety hazard, or defect language vulnerability property (of a programming language) that can contribute to, or that is strongly correlated with, application vulnerabilities in programs written in that language

-"harm" to include material and environmental damage (not just harm to people caused by property and environmental damage).
+- Note 1: IEC 61508-4: defines a "Hazard" as a "potential source of harm", where "harm" is "physical injury or damage to the health of people either directly or indirectly as a result of damage to property or to the environment".
+Some derived standards, such as UK Defence Standard 00-56, broaden the definition of "harm" to include material and environmental damage (not just harm to people caused by property and

+- 33 environmental damage).

+- 34 3.1.4.2

+- 35 safety-critical software

+- 36 software for applications where failure can cause very serious consequences such as human injury or death

-Note 1: IEC 61508-4: defines "Safety-related software" as "software that is used to implement safety functions in a safety-related system.
-Notwithstanding that in some domains a distinction is made between safety-related (can lead to any harm) and safety-critical (life threatening), this Technical Report uses the term safety-critical for all vulnerabilities that can result in safety hazards.
+- Note 1: IEC 61508-4: defines "Safety-related software" as "software that is used to implement safety - 2 functions in a safety-related system.
+Notwithstanding that in some domains a distinction is made between - 3 safety-related (can lead to any harm) and safety-critical (life threatening), this Technical Report uses the term - 4 safety-critical for all vulnerabilities that can result in safety hazards.